jfdenton7/jfdenton7/README.md

 My name is Josiah, and I'm
 - a father
-- actively working at C1 as a Fullstack Engineer
+- actively working at C1 as a Backend Engineer
 - practicing C/C++ for Fall OMSCS 2023
 - working on creating a PWA focused on productivity
+- learning htmx, websockets, sse with go and python

 <!--
 **josiahdenton/josiahdenton** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.